viccuad/recipes/paella.md

 Let the rice cook over strong heat for 10 mins, slow heat for 10 mins, then cover the frying pan and let it be for another 10 mins.

-Add olives and cut boiled egg on top for decoration.
+Add olives and cut boiled eggs on top for decoration.

 Serve its portion sprinkled by a lemon lemon clove and/or a side spoon of ali-oli (shredded garlic and mayonnaise).